- Location: Utah

 - Community service

-- The suspension of your driver license for an additional three-month period or longer
+- The suspension of your driver license

 - Treatment for alcohol or drug abuse, whether you have a problem or not